 Alternative Methods The animation shows two methods: the first in which the Overhand Knot is spread open across the top of the barrel (Frames 1 to 8); and the second in which the Overhand Knot is laid out on the floor and then adjusted to resemble a figure 8 (Frames A to E).
 In fact, one common variation of the second method uses an actual Figure 8 Knot laid out on the floor instead.

 Ashley cautions that for safety the two turns around the bale, or barrel, should be well separated to minimize the risk of the load tilting and sliding out of the sling.
 A sling may also be made of webbing using a Beer Knot.

 "Barrel" Confusion: Unfortunately, the name Barrel has been applied to various other knots.
-Ashley himself used it as an alternative name (ABOK # 1413, p 259) for the Blood Knot.
-Some have applied it to the Poacher's Knot, e.g., descriptions by IRATA and Access Techniques, and others to the Double Fisherman's, e.g., Cave Now.
+Ashley himself used it as an alternative name (ABOK # 1413, p 259) for the Blood Knot and some have applied it to the Poacher's Knot.

 Disclaimer: Any activity that involves ropes is potentially hazardous.
 Lives may be at risk - possibly your own.
 Considerable attention and effort have been made to ensure that these descriptions are accurate.
 However, many critical factors cannot be controlled, including: the choice of materials; the age, size, and condition of ropes; and the accuracy with which these descriptions have been followed.
 No responsibility is accepted for incidents arising from the use of this material.